 Fruit will be judged using the same general criteria used for vegetables.
 Fruit will be judged for the stage of maturity normal for that season and growing location.
 Emphasis will be placed on how well fruit approaches market quality.
 When selecting fruits for exhibition, keep in mind that the judge will evaluate them on the basis of cleanliness, uniformity, condition, quality, and trueness to variety.
-(Lists are provided by UI Extension Horticulturists; Items are listed according to the correct definition of fruit varieties at https://web.extension.illinois.edu/fruit/)
+(Lists are provided by UI Extension Horticulturists; Items are listed according to the correct definition of fruit varieties at qo.illinois.edu/fruittrees.

-Strawberries (Everbearers) - 1 pint

-Grapes - 2 bunches

-Apples - 5

-Pears - 5

-Wild Plums - 1 pint

-Other Small Fruit or Berries (Do not duplicate entries from the above fruits) - 1 pint

-Other Fruits or Nuts (Do not duplicate entries from the above fruits) - 5
+Apples - 5 Grapes - 2 bunches Pears - 5 Strawberries (Everbearers) - 1 pint Wild Plums - 1 pint Other Small Fruit or Berries (Do not duplicate entries from the above fruits) - 1 pint Other Fruits or Nuts (Do not duplicate entries from the above fruits) - 5

-Vegetable Gardening Ready4Life Challenge:

-For Ready4Life Career & Entrepreneurship Exploration exhibit opportunities for this project area, visit the Ready4Life section of this document.